 iPhone • iPad • iPod Touch

-Whether you are participating in a Christmas or summer bird count, doing a birdathon or “big day”, a veteran “lister”, or are just looking for an easy way to record and review your daily bird sightings, Birdwatcher’s Diary™ for iPhone, iPad, and iPod Touch is the perfect birdwatcher's field companion!
+Whether you are participating in a Christmas or summer bird count, doing a birdathon or “big day”, a veteran “lister”, or are just looking for an easy way to record and review your daily bird sightings, Birdwatcher’s Diary™ for iPhone, iPad, iPod Touch and Android (phones and tablets) is the perfect birdwatcher's field companion!
 Fast and easy to use, yet also extremely powerful, Birdwatcher’s Diary will enrich your birding experience.
 In seconds, you can make a note of birds you see or hear, including time and exact location (both automatically recorded), with additional field notes if you wish.
 Later, you can review the sightings as a list or on a map, upload your sightings to eBird, and much, much more.
 And Stevens Creek Software donates 50% of the proceeds from this software to support the conservation, research and education work of local bird organizations!

 Watch the video for an introduction to the basic features of Birdwatcher's Diary: